Funding options for continence aids

 By Therapy Focus

-Our specialist continence team members often hear the question; ‘what funding is available for continence aids like nappies, pull-ups, modified swimwear and mattress protectors – among other things?’
+Our specialist team often hear the question; ‘what funding is available for continence aids like nappies, pull ups, modified swimwear and mattress protectors – among other things?’

 There a few different funding options available for continence aids, but it’s important to check that you meet eligibility criteria to see whether it’s the right option for you.